-(All options are subject to change.
-Please complete the survey below to share your thoughts.
+(All options are considered ‘drafts’ and are subject to change.
+Additional options are likely in the future.
 No final decisions are being made until May of 2020.)

 What is the HCPS Policy and Regulation pertaining to School Attendance Zones?

 P10-08-002 School Attendance Zones

 (Revised August 2019)

 The Planning Office shall recommend to the Superintendent the boundaries for school attendance zones.
 Recommendations shall be based on factors such as population characteristics, program needs, capacities of available facilities, transportation patterns indicated by the Department of Pupil Transportation and legal advice when appropriate.
 The recommended zones are subject to modification by the School Board and all school zones must be approved by the School Board and may not be changed without approval.
 Refer to Regulation R10-08-002, “Objectives and Procedural Guidelines for the Establishment of School Attendance Zones,” and Regulation R6-03-011, “School Assignments/Variance Procedures.”

 R10-08-002 OBJECTIVES AND PROCEDURAL GUIDELINES FOR THE ESTABLISHMENT OF SCHOOL ATTENDANCE ZONES